 Organizing a Day Trip to Langley

 If you are coming to explore Langley for the day, it is impossible to do everything in just one day.
 Pick and choose based on your interests and take a look at a map to plan out your day.
 Langley covers a pretty big area and is best visited by car.
-There is bus service, but it is not going to take you near quite a few outlying places, like Campbell Valley Park.
+There is a bus service, but it is not going to take you near quite a few outlying places, like Campbell Valley Park.

 Packing for a Day Trip to Langley